oktadev/okta-blog/_source/_posts/2022-09-07-spring-vault.md

 spring.cloud.config.enabled=false
 ```

+### OIDC authentication; Okta credentials

+In a command line session, go to the `vault-demo-app` root folder.

 {% include setup/cli.md type="web" framework="Okta Spring Boot Starter" %}

 Instead of storing Okta credentials in `application.properties`, Spring Boot allows you to bind properties from environment variables.
 You can see this in action by starting your application with the Maven command below: